Petonzxc/Automatic-image-contrast/README.md

 If the image consists of one color, then it is not processed (does not change).

+You can also read the report on this laboratory work in Russian (hw5.docs).

 ## Image storage format
 Input and output image format: PNM (P5 or P6).